KyungjinJPark/mai-phaser3-game/README.md

     - layer multiple scenes: TOOK ME FOREVER... didn't know how default draw order was determined. didn't know it was even a thing
   - dialogue spawning interaction
   - many dialogue boxes can be spawned at once !?!?!?!? 🤯🤯🤯
+- Should all this logic be in the TestScene?
+  - after creating the TestScene, it is clear that it should not be.
+Refactor time!
+    - Many refactors to be made 😰

 ---